Research Areas

 We address public health research questions through molecular-level analyses of chemical contaminants and biomarkers.
 A primary component of this research is the development of advanced analytical methods.
 Often these compounds are analyzed in complex sample matrices at low abundance; therefore, most methods in our laboratory utilize chromatography and mass spectrometry for chemical identification and quantification.

-We work across a variety of public and environmental health related fields, including microplastic pollution, environmental tobacco product waste, pollution in the US-Mexico border region, pesticide contamination, bioaccumulative contaminants in marine wildlife, evaluation of wastewater treatment systems, and thirdhand tobacco smoke pollution.
+We work across a variety of public and environmental health related fields, including microplastic pollution, environmental tobacco product waste, pollution in the US-Mexico border region, pesticide contamination, bioaccumulative contaminants in marine wildlife, offshore DDT+ pollution in the southern California Bight, evaluation of wastewater treatment systems, and thirdhand tobacco smoke pollution.
 Example research areas are described below.

 For a full list of past projects, please see the publications of Dr. Hoh and Dr. Dodder.

-Quantitative mass spectrometry methods are developed to study the behavior of specific environmental contaminants and their associated biomarkers.
-Our laboratory developes targeted GC/MS and LC/MS/MS analytical methods for tobacco smoke components and related biomarkers (e.g., nicotine, tobacco specific nitrosamines, and cotinine), pesticides and related biomarkers, persistent organic pollutants (e.g., PCBs, organochlorine pesticides, and flame retardants), and other contaminants of known and emerging concern.
+Quantitative mass spectrometry methods are used to study the behavior of specific environmental contaminants and their associated biomarkers.
+Our laboratory develops targeted GC/MS and LC/MS/MS analytical methods for tobacco smoke components and related biomarkers (e.g., nicotine, tobacco specific nitrosamines, and cotinine), pesticides and related biomarkers, persistent organic pollutants (e.g., PCBs, organochlorine pesticides, and flame retardants), and other contaminants of known and emerging concern.
+Contaminant fate and transport is investigated in macro and micro (outdoor and indoor) environments.
+Human exposure is assessed through biomonitoring methods (e.g. urine) and simple wearable devices such as silicone wristband passive samplers.

 Example Projects